-The second mode (Type II; Fig. 4B) is an adjustment in existing community structure, and results from gradual changes in environmental conditions.
+The second mode (Type II; Fig. 5B) is an adjustment in existing community structure, and results from gradual changes in environmental conditions.
 After the rain passed and the osmotic conditions within the halite nodules returned to their initial levels, the halite community gradually returned to its previous functional potential.
 However, because there were no major stress events to reset the strain composition of the communities, the newly dominant strains remained relatively unchanged during the recovery period.
-Instead, the functional potential of the community is achieved through gradual changes in relative abundances of major taxa (Fig. 1, S2, S3), the strain composition of which remained unchanged.
+Instead, the functional potential of the community is achieved through gradual changes in relative abundances of major taxa (Fig. 2, S3, S4), the strain composition of which remained unchanged.
 The taxonomic mechanism behind the Type II response is relatively deterministic, as the relative abundances of currently dominant taxa is adjusted based on fitness under the new selective pressures, preventing new organisms to take over.
-As a result, the strain composition of these major taxa remain largely unchanged, resulting in a low rearrangement index (RI=0.28±0.17 in the model).
+As a result, the strain composition of these major taxa remain largely unchanged, resulting in a low taxonomic turnover index (TTI=0.28±0.17 in the model).
 In the halite microbiome, the Type I and a Type II shifts occurred in succession, leading the community first through an unstable intermediate state and then into an alternate equilibrium state (4).
-This intermediate dis-equilibrium intermediate has been reported in a number of communities after disaster events (52) or antibiotic administration (51, 53), but until now was difficult to investigate closely in natural ecosystems because of compounding complexity and fast microbial growth rates (1, 4).
+This intermediate dis-equilibrium intermediate has been reported in a number of communities after disaster events (57) or antibiotic administration (56, 58), but until now was difficult to investigate closely in natural ecosystems because of compounding complexity and fast microbial growth rates (1, 4).
 We postulate that Type I and Type II shifts observed in our model microbiome are integral to analogous structural rearrangement in other systems.

 It is important to note that Type I and Type II functional shifts do not necessarily follow one another.
 If the initial environmental conditions are not re-established after a perturbation, such as after a permanent introduction of irrigation to desiccated soils, a Type I shift will most likely be the main mechanism for community adaptation, driven by the changes in environmental conditions.
 Alternatively, in systems where environmental conditions shift gradually, such as aquatic microbiomes during seasonal changes, Type II shifts will likely drive the changes in the community’s functional potential.
-We propose that RI measurements of such shifts may be useful in future studies to categorize such dynamics.
+We propose that TTI measurements of such shifts may be useful in future studies to categorize such dynamics.

 In conclusion, the tractable nature of our model microbiome allowed us to extrapolate general mechanisms of community response and resilience to acute shock.
 We demonstrated that a major disturbance can result in stochastic re-population of the community’s functional niches, forcing a microbial community structure into an unstable intermediate.
-During the succeding recovery period, the newly dominant taxa adjust in abundance to reproduce the initial functional potential, allowing the community to enter an alternative equilibrium.
+During the succeeding recovery period, the newly dominant taxa adjust in abundance to reproduce the initial functional potential, allowing the community to enter an alternative equilibrium.
 Understanding the mechanisms behind the response and recovery components of microbial perturbation responses are vital to generally model and predict the taxonomic and functional flux of ecosystems following natural and man-made ecological disasters.
 Our proposed characterization and quantitation of two types of community shifts and our two-step model for community resilience can provide a framework for future work in predictive modeling of microbial communities.

 Acknowledgments: